oblakeerickson/discourse_cli/README.md

-    discourse categories            # returns a list of categories discourse help [COMMAND]        # Describe available commands or one specific command discourse posts TOPIC_ID        # returns a list of posts in the specified topic discourse topics CATEGORY_SLUG  # returns a list of all the topics in the specified category
+    discourse categories            # returns a list of categories discourse help [COMMAND]        # Describe available commands or one specific command discourse posts TOPIC_ID        # returns a list of posts in the specified topic discourse sub_categories        # returns a list of sub-categories in the specified category
+    discourse topics CATEGORY_SLUG  # returns a list of all the topics in the specified category

 To see a list of categories: